MarcusChok110/MAL-Manager-Client/README.md

 - Option to view schedule on client timezone
 - Pagination for search results page
 - Adjust text sizes for mobile devices
+- Adjust size of cards to ensure they line up